 The Allotments are Located in Stondon!

-Stondon Parish Council lease a strip of land lying to the West of Three Star Park, which provides the village with approximately 59 allotments of approximatly 10 m wide and 11 m deep (110 sq metres [each]) for a nominal annual rent of £30 with a initial returnable deposit of £75.
+Stondon Parish Council have a strip of land lying to the West of Three Star Park, which provides the village with approximately 59 allotments of approximatly 10 m wide and 11 m deep (110 sq metres [each]) for a nominal annual rent of £30 with a initial returnable deposit of £75.

 This area of land has access via the new Bovis Homes development of Station Road.
 This access route is via Redwing Croft and Goldfinch Place.